Anup-rajendra/CaseStudy/README.md

 docker run -d --hostname my-rabbit --name ecomm-rabbit -p 15672:15672 -p 5672:5672 rabbitmq:3-management

 This command sets up RabbitMQ with the management plugin enabled, allowing you to manage queues and exchanges via a web interface.

+# Pending Issues !!!

+1. Wishlist Items Cannot Be bought
+2. Ashish's Forgot Password Not merged + The Profile UI must be better.